 Figure 6.2.3-1: Command Procedure

-1. The AF sends the Nnef_AIoT_Command (in case of untrusted AF) Request (AF ID, Command Type, AIoT Device identification information, [External Target Area information], [Approximate number of AIoT Devices], [Approximate D2R message size], AIoT data) message to NEF.
+1. The AF sends the Nnef_AIoT_Command (in case of untrusted AF) Request (AF ID, Command Type, AIoT Device identification information, [External Target Area information], [Approximate number of AIoT Devices], Command specific parameters) message to NEF.

-Editor's note: It is FFS whether and how to structure the AIoT data if the Command Type is Read, Write or Disable.

 The AIoT Device identification information may include one or more AIoT Device ID(s) or the filtering information which is used to associate with multiple AIoT devices.

+Command Type indicates the command to be performed on the AIoT Device(s), i.e., read, write, or disable.

+Command specific parameters provide the required parameters for command operation, as specified in clause 7.4.3.

 2. The NEF selects the AIOTF(s) as described in clause 5.3.1.
 If no AIOTF can be selected, the NEF rejects the AIoT Command request with an appropriate cause code and step 6 is performed before ending the procedure.

-3. The NEF sends Naiotf_AIoT_Command Request message (AF ID, Command Type, AIoT Device identification information, [Target area information], , [Approximate number of AIoT Devices], [Approximate D2R message size], AIoT data) message to the selected AIOTF.
+3. The NEF sends Naiotf_AIoT_Command Request message (AF ID, Command Type, AIoT Device identification information, [Target area information], , [Approximate number of AIoT Devices], Command specific parameters) message to the selected AIOTF.

 4. The AIOTF receives the AIoT command operation request and checks the parameters included in the request.
 The AIOTF performs NG- RAN and optionally RAN Reader selection as specified in clause 5.3.
 If no NG-RAN or RAN Reader can be selected, the AIOTF rejects the AIoT Command request with an appropriate cause code.